These archive pages are provided in order to make it easier for you to find items

 function of a car license plate, the

-safety officials to identify a drone using an assigned ID, while preserving the
+public and public safety officials to identify a drone using an assigned ID, while

-per month.
-That barley covers the domain registration and secure server fees.
-If
+less than $10 per month.
+That barley covers the domain registration and secure server

 Mya Rae Nelson has an excellent article in

-I first used it in the early 1970s, it was only a three decade old technology.
-As
+when I first used it in the early 1970s, it was only a three decade old technology.

-with cellphones, now that we have epoxy, how did we ever get along without it?
-Ms. Nelson
+As with cellphones, now that we have epoxy, how did we ever get along without it?

-uses layman terms to describe the molecular makeup of both the epoxy resin and the
+Ms. Nelson uses layman terms to describe the molecular makeup of both the epoxy

-hardener, and describes how the bonds between the resin atoms are broken then reestablished
+resin and the hardener, and describes how the bonds between the resin atoms are

-technical side of epoxy curing and strength, but even without the nerd knowledge
+with understanding the technical side of epoxy curing and strength, but even without

-you will still gain a better understanding of how this indispensible modeler's brew
+the nerd knowledge you will still gain a better understanding of how this indispensible

 "The Great War triggered a trend toward